zumikiti/in-60-seconds/README.md

 There is only one *required* file in your repository to create a GitPitch slideshow presentation, a **PITCHME.md** markdown file.
 This is the file where you add the markdown for your slides.
 Additional files, such as **PITCHME.yaml** and **PITCHME.css** can be added to customize settings and styles for your slide deck.

 > One of the many unique features of GitPitch is it's seamless integration with Git.
-Any file found in the repository can be used as slide content within your slide deck, including *source-code* files and *image* files.
+Any file found in the repository can be used to create slide content within your slide deck, including *source-code* files and *image* files.

 ### Tutorial Step 2.
 Congrats on creating your first GitPitch Slideshow Presentation!